Vetusta Monumenta: Ancient Monuments, a Digital Edition

 Coronation Medal of Edward VI (1547):

-Label: From the collection of Samuel Mead
+Label: From the collection of Samuel Mead, Lawyer of the Middle Temple

 Obverse, Outer Circle : Edward VI by the grace of God King of England, France, and Ireland, Defender of the Faith